Signs of Poor Crawl Space Drainage

 Water or Mud That Returns After Rain

 One of the clearest signs of poor crawl space drainage is water or mud that repeatedly appears after rainfall.
-This pattern indicates that water is being directed toward the crawl space rather than safely carried away from it.
+This pattern usually means roof runoff, yard runoff, or saturated soil is reaching the crawl space instead of draining away from the foundation.

 Recurring Moisture After Storms